kubernetes-client/c/docs/conan.md

 conan install . --build=missing
 ```

-3- Finally, edit your `CMakeLists.txt` of your project to link against libraries.
+3- Finally, edit `CMakeLists.txt` of your project to link against libraries.
 In this case, we link to `kubernetes_client_c` library.

 Add these lines after declaring the target in CMakeLists.